-Insider Tidbit: During your excursion through downtown La Grange, you will not want to miss the view from the Train Observation Tower located in front of the Main Street Bourbon & Ale House.
+Insider Tidbit: During your excursion through downtown La Grange, you will not want to miss the view from the Train Observation Tower located in front of the Main Street Bourbon & Ale House (opens at 4pm).
 While you’re there, you must try their locally-made garlic knots with beer cheese, and sit outside on the deck by the railroad tracks!
 They also have great daily specials such as Guinness fish and chips and gourmet flatbread pizzas!
 Main Street Bourbon & Ale opens for dinner only.
 All of the shops in the Main Street District are great, and visitors especially love these unique shops: Picked N’ Painted, Blooms, Friends & Fiber, and Mercantile on Main.
 Visitors also love our locally-owned coffee shop that roasts their own beans onsite, LaGrange Coffee Roasters!
 When you love their coffee, grab a bag of beans for your suitcase!

-Lunch: I love the grilled Chicken Pancha Wrap and potato salad or oriental bow tie pasta at Red Pepper Deli and their loaded oatmeal or white chocolate cranberry cookies!
+Lunch on the Street: I love the grilled Chicken Pancha Wrap and potato salad or oriental bow tie pasta at Red Pepper Deli and their loaded oatmeal or white chocolate cranberry cookies!
 I am not a vegetarian, but I also love their Valley Veggie Wrap (no olives for me) with a cup of homemade tomato artichoke or loaded potato soup!
 You honestly can’t go wrong with anything on their menu!
 Oh, and their Chef Joe’s Salad is also great (minus the olives for me!) – you don’t need dressing!